swent-epfl-groupe07/eduverse-android/README.md

 # Eduverse
-**The Ultimate Social Network for Sharing Educational TikTok Style Videos**
+**The Ultimate Social Network for Educational TikTok-Style Videos and Productivity Tools**

 ## See the figma design [here](https://www.figma.com/team_invite/redeem/Afl7aNWvQYdQ7eYX3Ms4yy)

-## 🌟 Overview
+## 🌟 Description

-Eduverse is an innovative educational app that combines the excitement of **short-form educational TikToks** with the power of a **social network**.
-It’s a platform where users can not only learn but also **create**, **share**, and **connect** with a global community of learners and educators.
+Eduverse is a groundbreaking platform that redefines how we learn and connect.
+Combining the addictive charm of **TikTok-style videos** with the functionality of a **social network**, Eduverse creates a hub where education meets entertainment.
+Users can **create, share, and engage** in an interactive community while leveraging powerful tools designed to boost productivity and organization.

-With a personalized feed of educational content, AI-driven tools, and advanced productivity features, EduVerse makes learning engaging, collaborative, and accessible to everyone, anytime, anywhere.

-### **Key Features:**
-- **TikTok-Style Learning:** Short, engaging educational videos tailored to your learning preferences.
-- **Social Features:** Follow your favorite creators, comment on content, and build a learning community.
-- **AI-Powered Support:** Get instant help with concepts, quizzes, Pdf Generators and study recommendations.
-- **Offline Access:** Learn on the go with downloadable resources and videos.
-- **Advanced Tools:** Organize your studies with schedules, reminders, and file management.

-Whether you’re a student, teacher, or lifelong learner, Eduverse empowers you to learn and teach in a fun, dynamic, and interactive environment.
+Whether you're a student, educator, or lifelong learner, Eduverse delivers a personalized, dynamic, and collaborative learning experience.

-## 🚀 Why Choose EduVerse?
+## 🚀 Why Choose Eduverse?

-### 🎥 **Revolutionizing Learning with Educational TikToks**
+### 🎥 **Revolutionizing Learning with Educational TikTok Styled Videos**
-Experience learning like never before with **short, subject-focused videos**.
-Swipe through a personalized feed, and dive into educational content that's as engaging as it is effective.
+Experience learning like never before with short, subject-focused TikTok styled videos:
+- Swipe through **short, subject-focused videos** tailored to your interests and learning goals.
+- Engage with bite-sized lessons that make learning fun and accessible.

 ### 🌐 **A Social Network for Learners**
 Collaborate and connect with a vibrant community:
-- Follow creators, share your own videos, and engage with peers.
+- Follow creators, share your own content, and build connections with a global community.
-- Build your personal network of learners and educators.
-- Comment, like, and save your favorite content for later review.
+- Interact with peers by commenting, liking, and saving your favorite videos.
+- Create your personal learning network with ease.

 ### 🤖 **AI-Powered Learning Assistance**
 With EduVerse’s intelligent AI tools, learning becomes easier:
-- Solve equations, get explanations, and access study tips instantly.
+- Solve equations, understand concepts, and get personalized study tips in real-time.
-- Receive personalized recommendations based on your progress.
+- Use AI-generated quizzes to test your knowledge on various topics.
+- Access tools like the **AI assistant** to enhance your learning experience.

 ### 📚 **Comprehensive Learning Tools**
-Go beyond videos with powerful organizational and productivity features:
+Go beyond videos with powerful practical, organizational and productivity features:
-- Manage your tasks with an integrated scheduler and timetable.
+- Organize your studies with features like the **To-Do List**, **Study Timer**, and **Timetable**.
-- Access offline resources and seamlessly sync when reconnected.
-- Use advanced tools like OCR, a scientific calculator, and PDF creation.

----
+- Utilize advanced tools such as the **scientific calculator**, **PDF generator**, and **folders** for file management.
+- Download videos and resources for offline learning, ensuring access anytime, anywhere.

 ## ✨ Features and Functionalities

-### 1. **Interactive Learning Videos**
+### 1. **Interactive TikTok-Styled Learning Videos**
 - **TikTok-Inspired Interface**: Short-form educational videos tailored to various subjects.
 - **Subject Categorization**: Organize videos by topics and difficulty for focused learning.
-- **Engagement Tracking**: Track progress and time spent on each video.
+- **Video Interactions**: You can Like, Comment, Share and Save any Post.
+- **Global and Followings feed**: You can scroll over the global and your followings feeds.
+- **Search Content**: You can search specific content through our global database.

 ### 2. **AI Powered Quiz System**
 - **Wide Choice of Quizzes**: Questions are generated following a topic, a number of questions and a difficulty that you choose.